jax-ml/jax/docs/301/cookbook.md

 Sometimes you want autodiff to treat a value as a constant: use it as usual in the forward pass, but propagate no derivative through it.
-That's what `jax.lax.stop_gradient` does — it's the identity function, with a derivative that's identically zero.
+That's what `jax.lax.stop_gradient` does: it's the identity function, with a derivative that's identically zero.

 One classic use is optimizing against a target built from the same